 Annamaet Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Annamaet Dog Food product line includes five kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Annamaet Dog Food product line includes six kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.